aparnasj/darwinbox/README.md

 ```

 ```
-Create a database with name 'darwinbox'
+Create a database with name 'googleOauth'
 ```

-### Running
+### Run project

 To create initial whitelisted email database.
 Run the following script.